codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Monitor services for selected GitOps application
+## Monitor services for selected Argo CD application

 The Services tab shows the K8s services for each deployment of the application.